 Introduction to the .222 Remington

-Developed by Remington engineer Mike Walker, the cartridge was first chambered in the Remington Model 722 bolt-action rifle.
+The .222 Remington, a centerfire rifle cartridge introduced in 1950, has a long and storied history as one of the most important benchrest and varmint cartridges.
+Designed by Remington engineer Mike Walker, the cartridge was first chambered in the Remington Model 722 bolt-action rifle.
 It quickly gained a reputation for its outstanding precision and became the dominant cartridge in benchrest shooting for nearly two decades.
-Its design laid the groundwork for many future cartridges, including the .223 Remington and the .222 Remington Magnum.

 Ballistics and Reloading Data